Qatar’s housing market improving

 Foreigners can alternatively buy leasehold property for 99 years, renewable, in 16 designated areas, including the multi-billion dollar Lusail project, under Cabinet Decision No. 6 of February 2006.
 Foreigners can use the properties commercially or residentially, transfer the lease to another party, and sublet or rent.

-Developed by Qatari Diar, Lusail will cover an area of around 21 million sq. m.
+Developed by Qatari Diar, Lusail covers an area of around 21 million sq. m.
 This mega project, in 16 zones, will contain an Energy City costing QAR9.5 billion (US$2.6 billion), and an Entertainment City, costing QAR5.5 billion (US$1.5 billion).
 The Lusail Iconic Stadium is also expected to be built in the city.
-The massive development is planned to be completed this year.
+Construction for this massive development started in 2006 and is expected to be completed by 2025.

-Another mixed use development project is Al Waab City, owned by Nasser Bin Khaled Group, which covers about 1.2 million sq. m.
+Another mixed-use development project is Al Waab City, owned by Nasser Bin Khaled Group, which covers about 1.2 million sq. m.
 Incorporating “green strategies” and sustainable design principles, it is estimated to cost QAR13 billion (US$3.6 billion).
-The development includes 2,411 residential units, 232,715 sq. m. of commercial space, and a 425 room hotel complex.
+The development includes 2,411 residential units, 232,715 sq. m. of commercial space, and a 425-room hotel complex.
+Phase 2 is due to be fully completed by 2025.

 Other leasehold property developments in Qatar: